codingforeveryone/READMEs/programmer-skills/online-console-options.md

 ####[jsbin.com](https://jsbin.com)
 ![alt tag](https://github.com/RhodesPeter/Console-Options/blob/Screenshots/jsbin.com.png)<br>

-  1. Supported languages: JavaScript, HTML, CSS, CoffeeScript<br>
+  1. Supported languages: JavaScript, HTML, CSS, CoffeeScript.<br>
   2. You can run code in the console and there is a built in error checker too.<br>
   3. Most of the functionality that a beginner needs can be used without signing up to a 'Pro' account.<br>